stschiff/msmc-tools/msmc-tutorial/guide.md

 ## Data

-All input data and intermediate files for this tutorial can be found as a gzipped file [here](https://oc.gnz.mpg.de/owncloud/index.php/s/AtZKP2RlAdLcDpx).
+All input data and intermediate files for this tutorial can be found as a gzipped file [here](https://oc.gnz.mpg.de/owncloud/index.php/s/786PRKqWBYXm0YT).

 For this lesson, we will use two trios from the publically available "69 genomes" data set published by [Complete Genomics](http://www.completegenomics.com/public-data/69-genomes/)

-You will find the so called "MasterVarBeta" files for six individuals in the `cg_data` subdirectory in the tutorial files.
+You will find the so called "MasterVarBeta" files for six individuals for chromosome 1 in the `cg_data` subdirectory in the tutorial files.
 Some information on the six samples: The first three form a father-mother-child trio from the West-African Yoruba, a people living in Nigeria.
 Here, NA19240 is the offspring, and NA19238 and NA19239 are the two parents.
 The second three samples form a father-mother-child trio from Utah (USA), with unspecified European ancestry.
 Here, NA12878 is the offspring, and NA12891 and NA12892 are the parents.

 ## Generating consensus sequences for each sample